stfndamjanovic/php-circuit-breaker/README.md

 ## Usage

 Wrap your potentially error-prone function with the circuit breaker, and it will monitor and handle failures.
-The circuit breaker tracks the occurrence of exceptions and takes preventive measures, such as opening the circuit, if failures become too frequent.
-During the circuit open state, calls to the function are temporarily halted, allowing the system to recover.

 ```php
 use Stfn\CircuitBreaker\CircuitBreaker;